-- Remove dirt, vegetation, or other debris before disinfecting. - Use the recommended disinfectant concentrations/intensities. - Allow sufficient contact time for disinfection to occur.
+- Remove dirt, vegetation, or other debris before disinfecting-disinfection is unlikely to be effective unless the equipment and/or surfaces are clean and free of such material. - Use the recommended disinfectant concentrations/intensities. - Allow sufficient contact time for disinfection to occur.